NYPL/engineering-general/standards/alerting.md

 # Monitoring & Alarms

-All components MUST have an alarm set up.
+All services, applications, and consumers MUST have a [CloudWatch Alarm](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html) set up,

-Components MAY have multiple alarms.
+Multiple alarms MAY be set up.

 Owners SHOULD identify and monitor other key success metrics.